 We greatly appreciate all the support we receive to keep 80,000 Hours running.

-The vast majority of our donations come from individuals, who give because they expect us to have a large social impact by helping people improve the world through their careers.
+The vast majority of our donations come from foundations and individuals, who give because they expect us to have a large social impact by helping people improve the world through their careers.

-Our largest donor is the Open Philanthropy Project, which aims to identify outstanding giving opportunities with a broadly “effective altruism” approach, and whose main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.
-Our other donors include several large individual philanthropists, as well as to former coaching alumni and members of the effective altruism community who donate 10% or more of their income.
+As of December 2019, we had received about $10 million in donations.
+Our largest donor is Open Philanthropy, which aims to identify outstanding giving opportunities with a broadly “effective altruism” approach, and whose main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.
+Our other donors include a second foundation, several large individual philanthropists, as well as to former coaching alumni and members of the effective altruism community who donate 10% or more of their income.

 To see our income and expenses to date in more detail, please see the financial report in our latest accounts.